Posted on 12th January 2019

 1600 employees work at many operational and commercial Curium locations and provide over 14 million patients per year with diagnostic and therapeutic solutions.
 The products are shipped to 6000 customers in 70 countries, in particular to Nuclear Medicine departments in hospitals.
 As such, Curium is the world’s largest supplier of medical isotopes.
 Curium’s core values are integrity, commitment and collaboration.

 The Curium facility in Petten, on the coast of North-Holland, employs over 330 employees.
 Beside radioactive medical isotopes, also non-radioactive products are manufactured.
 In the hospitals, medical isotopes are usually labeled with non-radioactive carriers, which takes the isotope to the targeted tissue, organ or cell type in the human body.
 This way, the radioactive substance is carried to the suspected area in the human body.
 The Petten facility has a focus on continuous improvement and innovation, supported by a multitude of improvement initiatives and projects.

 The above statements are intended to describe the general nature and level of work being performed by employees assigned to this classification.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties and skills required of employees assigned to this position.

 Curium is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.

 Are you interested in this position?
-Mail your motivation with curriculum vitae in Dutch to the Human Resources department for the attention of Jacqueline Bakker (email@example.com).
+Mail your motivation with curriculum vitae in Dutch to the Human Resources department to the attention of Jill Groot at firstname.lastname@example.org.